findingmarbles/Retromat/README.md

 #### Technical setup

-To test your translation of the "index_*.php"-file you need a local webserver with PHP installed.
+To test your translation of the "lang/index_*.php"-file you need a local webserver with PHP installed.
 Previously it was possible to test translations with PHP only, but [@TimonFiddike](https://twitter.com/TimonFiddike) is currently building some features that are easier to implement in this new way.
 In the medium term, there will be a web based translation tool for Retromat.
-If you want to locally test translations NOW and running a local webserver is not an option, please contact Timon and let him know you system setup (Windows, Linux, Mac).
+If you want to locally test translations NOW and running a local webserver is not an option, please contact Timon and let him know your system setup (Windows, Linux, Mac).
 We'll find a way to make this work for you.

 Set up your local webserver to use Retromat/backend/web/ as it's document root.
 If you need your local webserver for multiple proejcts, the easiest solution is to add a virtual host to your local webserver config (and to your hosts file) so that e.g. http://retromal.local uses Retromat/backend/web/ as it's document root.
 Retromat enforces https connections only for the live domain (plans-for-retrospectives.com), so http will be enough if you choose a different name for you local installation.